-The tribunal has established jurisdiction over three attacks relating to Marwan Hamadeh, George Hawi and Elias El-Murr.
-The pre-trial judge has also ordered that the Lebanese authorities provide the relevant files to the prosecutor.
+The Tribunal has established jurisdiction over three attacks relating to Messrs Marwan Hamadeh, George Hawi and Elias El-Murr.
+These cases are currently in the investigation phase.

 Latest Key Filings - All cases